rikmicrobio/Smart_intuitive_virtual_assistant/README.md

 # Smart_intuitive_virtual_assistant
-Alex_the_Smart intutive_virtual_assistant
+Alex_the_Smart intutive_virtual_assistant <br>
-Introduction:
+Introduction: <br>

-AIVA or Alex the intuitive virtual-Assistant was a weekend project for me to learn how the present day virtual voice assistant function and i used various sources to lear more about how different Api's and libraries work together in a simple iPython notebook.
+AIVA or Alex the intuitive virtual-Assistant was a weekend project for me to learn <br> how the present day virtual voice assistant function and i used various sources to <br>
+lear more about how different Api's and libraries work together in a simple iPython <br>
+notebook.  <br>

-It is capable of the following:
+It is capable of the following: <br>
--Voice interaction
+-Voice interaction <br>
--Music playback in YouTube by voice command
+-Music playback in YouTube by voice command <br>
--Date & time by voice command
+-Date & time by voice command <br>
--help operate the browser by voice command:
+-help operate the browser by voice command:<br>
-	-Facebook
+	-Facebook <br>
-	-WhatsApp
+	-WhatsApp <br>
-	-Netflix
+	-Netflix <br>
-	-Gmail
+	-Gmail <br>
-	-Google search engine
+	-Google search engine <br>
--Weather updates for your city by voice command:
+-Weather updates for your city by voice command: <br>
- 	-Temperature
+ 	-Temperature <br>
 	-Humidity
 	-Rain
 	-Wind speed